Understanding Octopus tariffs

 Cosy Octopus has cheaper electricity periods aimed at heating homes that can shift demand.
 It can work for some heat-pump households, but it needs the heating schedule and home comfort pattern to fit the cheap windows.

 Snug Octopus is aimed at homes with traditional storage heaters and compatible smart-meter auxiliary load control.
-It is not a general-purpose cheap overnight tariff.
+It is not a general-purpose cheap overnight tariff or a direct replacement for every Economy 7 setup.

 A practical way to choose